 TransAct Technologies (TACT) also released its financial results for the third quarter of 2018.
 Net sales increased by 2.0 percent, growing from $15.5 million to a $15.8 on a year-over-year basis.
 Total sales growth is primarily attributable to growth in the company’s Casino and Gaming segment, which experienced a 63 percent increase in domestic sales and a 58 percent increase in international casino and gaming sales.
 Gross profit increased 6.7 percent on a year-over-year basis from $7.5 million to $8.0 million, and gross profit margins increased on a year-over-year basis from 48.4 percent to 58.5 percent, which was attributed to a larger portion of higher-margin products in its sales mix and a lower share of lower-margin lottery printers in its sales mix.

 The AGEM Index

-AGEM is an international trade association representing manufacturers of electronic gaming devices, systems, and components for the gaming industry.
+AGEM is an international trade association representing manufacturers of electronic gaming devices, systems, lotteries, and components for the gaming industry.
 The Association works to further the interests of gaming equipment manufacturers throughout the world.
 Through political action, tradeshow partnerships, information dissemination and good corporate citizenship, the members of AGEM work together to create benefits for every company within the organization.
 Together, AGEM and its member organizations have assisted regulatory commissions and participated in the legislative process to solve problems and create a positive business environment.